 Arriving at Hull Paragon Interchange, you'll have tons of choice for onward travel.
 For unlimited bus travel around the city, buy a Hull Plusbus ticket with your train ticket for £3.50 (£2.30 with a Railcard).

 Black cabs are available from the Ferensway side of the station and private cars can drop off and collect passengers from the Anlaby Road side.
-Car hire is available from a number of different organisations and Hull Cycle Hub is located in the station.
+Car hire is available from a number of different organisations.

 For more ideas on what to do in Hull, check out Visit Hull